 Wondering what is expected in a literature review?
 Not sure how to start?
 This session will address the purpose and objectives of a literature review and offer strategies for starting, tracking, and synthesizing the information you have gathered.

-The Academic Learning Centre, in partnership with the Faculty of Graduate Studies, is hosting an intensive 3-day writing retreat designed to help graduate students progress in writing their theses/dissertations.
-The bootcamp is based on the Australian National University's “Thesis Bootcamp .”
+The Academic Learning Centre, in partnership with the Faculty of Graduate Studies, hosts writing retreats (or “bootcamps”) designed to help graduate students progress toward completing their theses and dissertations.
+These writing retreats are based on the Australian National University “Thesis Bootcamp” model which focuses on:

-The writing bootcamp is May 1, 2 and 3 (Wednesday - Friday).
-It starts at 9:00 am and runs until 5:00 pm daily on the Bannatyne campus.
+The Writing Retreat is December 11, 12 and 13 (Wednesday - Friday).
+It starts at 9:00 am and runs until 5:00 pm daily on the Fort Garry campus.
 It is NOT virtual, and attendees must commit to attending all three days.* Each day starts with a short workshop on writing strategies, including some strategies for writing faster and strategies for dealing with procrastination and establishing a consistent writing routine.
 We provide quiet space, writing tutor support (as needed), beverages and snacks each day, and lunch for one of the days.

-All graduate students are welcome to apply.
-Nevertheless, preference will be given to graduate students whose proposals have been accepted and who have started writing their theses/dissertations, are planning to graduate in the Fall term, and/or are approaching their degree deadline.
+All graduate students are welcome to apply; however, preference will be given to graduate students whose proposals have been accepted and who have started writing their theses/dissertations, are planning to graduate in the Winter term, and/or are approaching their degree deadline.

 *We know that childcare demands can complicate attending these retreats, so we are open to flex at the start and end of the day.